nabovarme/MeterLoggerWeb/README.md

 MeterLoggerWeb uses environment variables for configuration.
 You can create a `.env` file in the project root based on `.env.example`.
 This file contains settings for SMTP, SMS device, and database credentials.

+Note: SMS sending is now handled by the smsd container, which communicates with the D-Link DWR-932 web interface to send messages.
+For this to work, the host running the container must have a wireless network card connected to the router so that smsd can reach the D-Link device over Wi-Fi.
+You no longer need to configure the SMS device directly in MeterLoggerWeb.

 Example `.env`:

 ```env